 Q. Given that there has been a lot of issues surrounding poorly managed or illegal forestry activities, how can Radial Timber back this statement up?

-Firstly, we currently source our sawlogs exclusively from state-managed and harvested new growth forests, with the operation accredited under PEFC certification.
-What this means is that once a couple of state forest has been harvested, it regrows from the seeds remaining in the soil.
+Firstly, we currently source our sawlogs exclusively from state-managed and harvested new growth forests.
+What this means is that once a coupe of state forest has been harvested, it regrows from the seeds remaining in the soil.
 Then around 40-50 years later, the regrowth forest is ready to harvest again, in a natural self-perpetuating cycle.

 You can also grow timber in plantations like a farmer grows a crop of wheat.
 While it does take a while to grow a tree big enough to harvest as a sawlog, Radial Timber is directly involved with doing exactly that.
 Radial Timber’s plan involves eventually being completely self-sufficient from plantation hardwood timber supplied by Heartwood Plantations.
 Currently, Heartwood has around 2000 ha of hardwood trees planted with the oldest sites approaching 20 years, and they are still busy planting.
 The land utilised is old disused farmland or ex pulpwood plantations that have fallen on hard financial times.

 Heartwood Plantations aren’t just going through the motions of planting a lot of trees either.
 They are conducting a lot of research and development with growing techniques, in consortium with other sawlog plantation growers in Australia and New Zealand.
 There are some exciting results starting to emerge from that research.
 Interestingly, one of the key findings of more recent research is that when a diverse mix of species is planted together, the results are superior to a monoculture.
 Just like a naturally occurring biodiverse forest.
 They are also demonstrating that with intensive silviculture management good quality plantation sawlogs can be produced in about half the time it takes to grow a tree in a natural forest.